lostfictions/key-of-dreams/README.md

 pnpm dev
 ```

-in a server environment, this bot can be run with [docker](https://docs.docker.com/) for an easier time. (i recommend [dokku](http://dokku.viewdocs.io/dokku/) if you're looking for a nice way to develop and host bots.)
+running `pnpm dev` will generate an image and save it to a file on your computer. when posting to the internet, this bot runs using github actions' [scheduled events](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events). check out the [workflow file](.github/workflows/twoot.yml) for more details.

-running `pnpm dev` will generate images locally, but the bot needs environment variables if you want it to post to the internet:
+if you clone the repository you can run your own remixed version that posts to mastodon using github actions too! no need to edit the workflow file — you'll just need to set some environment variables in the github repository settings:

 - `MASTODON_TOKEN`: a Mastodon user API token (required)
 - `MASTODON_SERVER`: the instance to which API calls should be made (usually where the bot user lives.) (default: https://botsin.space/)
 - `RESOURCE_DIR`: the directory to search for image and font data. (default: the images already checked in to the repo.)

-this bot uses [dotenv](https://github.com/motdotla/dotenv), so you can alternately stick any of the above environment variables in a file named `.env` in the project root. (it's gitignored, so there's no risk of accidentally committing private API tokens you put in there.)
+this bot uses [dotenv](https://github.com/motdotla/dotenv), so if you're testing things locally, you can stick any of the above environment variables in a file named `.env` in the project root. (it's gitignored, so there's no risk of accidentally committing private API tokens you put in there.)

 ###### [more bots?](https://github.com/lostfictions?tab=repositories&q=botally)